 A spate of judicial decisions on the common aggregation wordings in the late 1990s and early 2000s was followed by a quieter period.
 The prevalence of settlements or commutations, together with the confidentiality of reinsurance arbitrations means that the law in this area has moved on little in recent years.
 However, the last of the litigation arising from the 9/11 tragedy has provided some insight into the modern approach to aggregation, while some solicitors and medical negligence claims have also involved a review of the proper approach to aggregation.

 An aggregation clause is a ubiquitous feature of most insurance and reinsurance contracts, governing what happens if there is more than one claim under the same policy in the same year.
 It enables two or more separate losses covered by the policy to be treated as a single loss for the purposes of the excess or deductible or for the limit of liability.
 The test is usually whether the losses are linked by a unifying factor of some kind.
-However, the nature of that unifying factor
+However, the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.